JODY GOTHARDPresident of CareerPro Resumes

 Mr. Grizzard’s former agent then said, “I didn’t visit anyone else, and I don’t have to because the minute I step foot out of your door, the quality drops.
 I got on the phone with some other folks, asked them what they did before they opened up their resume companies, and none of them are writers.
 They are all former administrative and sales professionals.
 If I go with any other company besides yours, I am going to get fewer interviews and fewer job offers, and it could easily cost me $10,000 in my next salary.
 I am going with you.
 Show me where to sign on the dotted line.”

 As a journalist, I win awards for myself or my publication.
 As a Resume Writer, I win interviews and jobs for my clients, with new salaries which are sometimes tens of thousands of dollars more than they were making before they came to see me.
 I also started making the news instead of covering the news, and I and my staff have been featured on Channel 2 TV, the V-103 radio station (The Frank Ski Show), Atlanta Employment Weekly, online blogs, and online radio shows.
 In 2015, I was recognized with Thumbtack’s “Best Writers and Editors Award” from all resume writers nationwide.

 I have helped in excess of 10,000 happy clients regain their financial footing, reset their course on lucrative, new careers and jobs, find less stressful and more enjoyable work environments, and finally get the monetary compensation and professional recognition they deserve.
 Yes, I am a writer, and yet it takes more than just a good writer to write an attention-getting resume.
-It takes a spin doctor, and my uncanny ability to make my clients look great on paper, combined with our attention-getting brochures and award-winning writing, has helped changes the lives of thousands of clients and their families.
+It takes a spin doctor, and my uncanny ability to make my clients look great on paper, combined with our attention-getting brochures and award-winning writing, has helped change the lives of thousands of clients and their families.
 That is the most gratifying part of my job, knowing that I am playing a meaningful role for so many worthy individuals.
 That is greater than any writing award I have ever received.

 Why Choose CareerPro Resumes?